DongzeHE/scpca-docs/docs/merged_objects.md

 ```

 All of the per-cell data columns included in the `colData` of the `SingleCellExperiment` merged objects are present in the `.obs` slot of the `AnnData` object.
-To see a full description of the included columns, see the [section on cell metrics in Components of a merged SingleCellExperiment object](#singlecellexperiment-cell-metrics).
+To see a full description of the included columns, see the [section on cell metrics in `Components of a merged SingleCellExperiment object`](#singlecellexperiment-cell-metrics).

 The `AnnData` object also includes the following additional cell-level metadata columns: